josealvarez97/TheReadingClub-Public/README.md

 hundreds of real-time events and power analytics platform.
 - Designed MySQL database (application data) and BigQuery database (analytics events).
 - Created custom Excel reports via XlsxWriter library (Python) with dozens of reading metrics.

+_A learn-to-read app using cognitive science to make reading together fun and impactful._

+_Join the Club!_
+_We’ve curated a collection of stories for the Junior, Intermediate, and Advanced reading levels.
+Each of these levels has been carefully researched and analyzed with state-of-the-art metrics._

+_Join The Reading Club and get ready to make reading together fun and impactful!_

 ![GitHub Logo](/Logo-Bee-Reading-001.jpg)